epinzur/rag_datasets/legal_documents/sda.md

 After the Product is deployed, Developer agrees to provide ongoing support, subject to the terms in the **Service Level Agreement (SLA), Section 3.1**.

 8.2 **Uptime and Maintenance**:
-The Developer agrees to maintain a minimum uptime of 99.9%, as specified in the SLA, Section 2.1.b.
+The Developer agrees to maintain a minimum uptime of 99.9%, as specified in the **Service Level Agreement (SLA), Section 2.1.b**.

 ---